XRPLF/xrpl-dev-portal/content/websocket_api.md

 #### Possible Errors ####

 * Any of the [universal error types](#universal-errors).
-* invalidParams - One or more fields are specified incorrectly, or one or more required fields are missing.
+* `invalidParams` - One or more fields are specified incorrectly, or one or more required fields are missing.
-* noPermission - The request included the `url` field, but you are not connected as an admin.
+* `noPermission` - The request included the `url` field, but you are not connected as an admin.
-* Unknown Stream - One or more the members of the `streams` field in the request was not recognized as a valid stream name.
+* *Unknown Stream* - One or more the members of the `streams` field in the request was not recognized as a valid stream name.
+(The response does not use an exact code; this is a bug.
+See [RIPD-702](https://ripplelabs.atlassian.net/browse/RIPD-702) for details and status.)
-* malformedStream - The `streams` field of the request was not formatted properly.
+* `malformedStream` - The `streams` field of the request was not formatted properly.
-* malformedAccount - One of the addresses in the `accounts` or `accounts_proposed` fields of the request is not a properly-formatted Ripple address. (__*Note*__: You _can_ subscribe to the stream of an address that does not yet have an entry in the global ledger; if your subscription is still active, you will get a message when that account receives the payment that creates it.)
+* `malformedAccount` - One of the addresses in the `accounts` or `accounts_proposed` fields of the request is not a properly-formatted Ripple address. (__*Note*__: You _can_ subscribe to the stream of an address that does not yet have an entry in the global ledger; if your subscription is still active, you will get a message when that account receives the payment that creates it.)
-* srcCurMalformed - One or more `taker_pays` sub-fields of the `books` field in the request is not formatted properly.
+* `srcCurMalformed` - One or more `taker_pays` sub-fields of the `books` field in the request is not formatted properly.
-* dstAmtMalformed - One or more `taker_gets` sub-fields of the `books` field in the request is not formatted properly.
+* `dstAmtMalformed` - One or more `taker_gets` sub-fields of the `books` field in the request is not formatted properly.
-* srcIsrMalformed - The `issuer` field of one or more `taker_pays` sub-fields of the `books` field in the request is not valid.
+* `srcIsrMalformed` - The `issuer` field of one or more `taker_pays` sub-fields of the `books` field in the request is not valid.
-* dstIsrMalformed - The `issuer` field of one or more `taker_gets` sub-fields of the `books` field in the request is not valid.
+* `dstIsrMalformed` - The `issuer` field of one or more `taker_gets` sub-fields of the `books` field in the request is not valid.
-* badMarket - One or more desired order books in the `books` field does not exist; for example, offers to exchange a currency for itself.
+* `badMarket` - One or more desired order books in the `books` field does not exist; for example, offers to exchange a currency for itself.